-openmas run
+openmas run Command¶

-command is a cornerstone of the OpenMAS developer experience, designed for local execution and debugging of a single agent within a multi-agent system.
-It functions similarly to dbt run
+The openmas run command is a cornerstone of the OpenMAS developer experience, designed for local execution and debugging of a single agent within a multi-agent system.
+It functions similarly to dbt run in its role within the development loop.

 Usage¶